Algorithm Analysis - Tran Ba Tuan - HUS - VNU

 1. Given expression:

-\[T(1)=1, \text{and for all } n≥2 \text{ a power of 2 }, T(n)=2T(n/2)+6n−1 \quad\]
+T(1)=1,and for all n2 a power of 2 ,T(n)=2T(n/2)+6n1T(1)=1, \text{and for all } n≥2 \text{ a power of 2 }, T(n)=2T(n/2)+6n−1 \quad

-\[\begin{flalign*} & \text{Determine a, b, d: } \\ & a=2 ;\quad b=2 ;\quad d=1; \\ & \text{We see that } 2 = 2^1 \text{ or } a = b^d \\ & \text{Therefore this is case 2 of the Master Theorem, we conclude: } \quad \\ & T(n) = O(nlog(n)) \\ \end{flalign*}\]
+\begin{flalign*} & \text{Determine a, b, d: } \\ & a=2 ;\quad b=2 ;\quad d=1; \\ & \text{We see that } 2 = 2^1 \text{ or } a = b^d \\ & \text{Therefore this is case 2 of the Master Theorem, we conclude: } \quad \\ & T(n) = O(nlog(n)) \\ \end{flalign*}

 2. Given expression:

-\[T(1)=2, \text{and for all } n≥2 \text{ a power of 3 }, T(n)=4T(n/3)+3n−5 \quad\]
+T(1)=2,and for all n2 a power of 3 ,T(n)=4T(n/3)+3n5T(1)=2, \text{and for all } n≥2 \text{ a power of 3 }, T(n)=4T(n/3)+3n−5 \quad

-\[\begin{flalign*} & \text{Determine a, b, d: } \\ & a=4 ;\quad b=3 ;\quad d=1; \\ & \text{We see that } 4 > 3^1 \text{ or } a > b^d \\ & \text{Therefore this is case 3 of the Master Theorem, we conclude: } \quad \\ & T(n) = O(n^{\log_3 4}) \\ \end{flalign*}\]
+\begin{flalign*} & \text{Determine a, b, d: } \\ & a=4 ;\quad b=3 ;\quad d=1; \\ & \text{We see that } 4 > 3^1 \text{ or } a > b^d \\ & \text{Therefore this is case 3 of the Master Theorem, we conclude: } \quad \\ & T(n) = O(n^{\log_3 4}) \\ \end{flalign*}

 3. Given expression:

-\[T(1)=1, \text{and for all } n≥2 \text{ a power of 2 }, T(n)=3T(n/2)+n^2−n \quad\]
+T(1)=1,and for all n2 a power of 2 ,T(n)=3T(n/2)+n2nT(1)=1, \text{and for all } n≥2 \text{ a power of 2 }, T(n)=3T(n/2)+n^2−n \quad

-\[\begin{flalign*} & \text{Determine a, b, d: } \\ & a=3 ;\quad b=2 ;\quad d=2; \\ & \text{We see that } 3 < 2^2 \text{ or } a < b^d \\ & \text{Therefore this is case 1 of the Master Theorem, we conclude: } \quad \\ & T(n) = O(n^2) \\ \end{flalign*}\]
+\begin{flalign*} & \text{Determine a, b, d: } \\ & a=3 ;\quad b=2 ;\quad d=2; \\ & \text{We see that } 3 < 2^2 \text{ or } a < b^d \\ & \text{Therefore this is case 1 of the Master Theorem, we conclude: } \quad \\ & T(n) = O(n^2) \\ \end{flalign*}

 Exercise 3.
 Determine algorithm complexity: